 This is her classroom.

-Her classmates are anyone she meets and spends time with, people of any age and from any background.
+Her classmates are anyone she meets and spends time with.
+People of many ages, and from many backgrounds.

-She will never tie learning to one main physical space.
-It will never feel hierarchical or mandated.
+She does not associate learning with one physical space.
+It does not feel hierarchical or mandated.
 It is everywhere, all around her, all the time.

-She will never associate her age with expected academic progress.
-She will never hate a ‘subject’ because her interconnected world will never be compartmentalised into them.
+She does not associate her age with an expected level of academic progress.
+She doesn’t hate any ‘subjects’, because her interconnected world is not broken into them.

 She has a say in how her days are paced, in what she spends her time doing, in who she spends her time with.